Those words are enough to send dread through the hearts of many.

 One of the simplest ways to put make your guests feel comfortable is to create a guest list of people who would enjoy each other’s company.
 For this occasion, the guest list included:

-Matt’s counseling supervisor for the past two years and his adorable wife, Nicole, my friend Kathy, and her husband, George, and Mr. Hines and I rounded out the party to six.
+Matt’s counseling supervisor for the past two years and his adorable wife, Nicole, my friend Kathy, and her husband, George, and Matt and I rounded out the party to six.

 Normally, I set the table the day before so that I can focus on food the day of the party, but this time, I did it the same day.
 Waiting ’til the last-minute.
 But, I did hire someone to clean the common areas and the guest bathroom which freed me to concentrate on tablescapes and food preparation.
-I called on Mr. Hines to make the tea, set up drink stations, and make a last-minute grocery trip.
+I asked Matt to make the tea, set up drink stations, and make a last-minute grocery trip.

 Something to note: Sometimes your guests will ask if they can bring anything.
 I usually answer one of four ways: